B. R. Ambedkar: Religion

 Children awaiting school lunch in Rayka (also Raika), a village in rural Gujarat.
 The salutation Jai Bhim written on the blackboard honours Ambedkar.

 Ambedkar said in 1935 that he was born a Hindu but would not die a Hindu.
 He viewed Hinduism as an "oppressive religion" and started to consider conversion to any other religion.
 In Annihilation of Caste, Ambedkar claims that the only lasting way a true casteless society could be achieved is through destroying the belief of the sanctity of the Shastras and denying their authority.
 Ambedkar was critical of Hindu religious texts and epics and wrote a work titled Riddles in Hinduism during 1954–1955.
 The work was published posthumously by combining individual chapter manuscripts and resulted in mass demonstrations and counter demonstrations.

 Ambedkar viewed Christianity to be incapable of fighting injustices.
 He wrote that "It is an incontrovertible fact that Christianity was not enough to end the slavery of the Negroes in the United States.
 A civil war was necessary to give the Negro the freedom which was denied to him by the Christians."

 Ambedkar criticized distinctions within Islam and described the religion as "a close corporation and the distinction that it makes between Muslims and non-Muslims is a very real, very positive and very alienating distinction".

 He opposed conversions of depressed classes to convert to Islam or Christianity added that if they converted to Islam then "the danger of Muslim domination also becomes real" and if they converted to Christianity then it "will help to strengthen the hold of Britain on the country".

 Initially, Ambedkar planned to convert to Sikhism but he rejected this idea after he discovered that British government would not guarantee the privileges accorded to the untouchables in reserved parliamentary seats.

 On 16 October 1956, he converted to Buddhism just weeks before his death.

-Aryan invasion theory
+Indo-Aryan migrations

-Ambedkar viewed the Shudras as Aryan and adamantly rejected the Aryan invasion theory, describing it as "so absurd that it ought to have been dead long ago" in his 1946 book Who Were the Shudras?.
+Ambedkar viewed the Shudras as Aryan and rejected the Indo-Aryan migrations, describing it as "so absurd that it ought to have been dead long ago" in his 1946 book Who Were the Shudras?.
 Ambedkar viewed Shudras as originally having been "part of the Kshatriya Varna in the Indo-Aryan society", but became socially degraded after they inflicted many tyrannies on Brahmins.

 Ambedkar disputed various hypotheses of the Aryan homeland being outside India, and concluded the Aryan homeland was India itself.
 According to Ambedkar, the Rig Veda says Aryans, Dāsa and Dasyus were competing religious groups, not different peoples.

 Communism

+Ambedkar was heavily influenced by John Dewey and his philosophy of pragmatism.
+Ambedkar's views on Communism were expressed in two 1956 texts, "Buddha or Karl Marx" and "Buddhism and Communism".
+According to Jaffrelot, Ambedkar "constantly criticised the Communists, whom he accused of exploiting the workers' cause to advance their own career".
+In a 1938 speech delivered to the Masur conference of depressed classes, Ambedkar said: "It is absolutely impossible for me to keep relations with the communists.
+I am an implacable enemy of the Communists."